Mobilisation of biodiversity data from Ukraine

 2020 – 2021

-Download the final report to read about the results of this project: Mobilisation of biodiversity data from Ukraine - final report
+This project finished.
+You can download the final report to read about the results of this project: Mobilisation of biodiversity data from Ukraine - final report

 400 000 new records on Ukrainian biodiversity digitised